 Read More...

-Visiting trade shows is a very useful way to gain ideas and tips.
-Rick Osman of the agency Highwire has undertaken a number of exhibition ‘walkabouts’ at selected construction trade events to help current and potential exhibitors make the most of exhibiting at trade shows by thinking about pertinent issues such as:
+Visiting trade shows is a very useful way to gain ideas and tips, and walking around a similar exhibition in advance can help exhibitors make the most of their presence by thinking about pertinent issues, such as:

-- The different opportunities available from either shell scheme or space only accommodation.
+- The range of opportunities available through either shell scheme or space-only stand accommodation.

-- The use of moving exhibits and interactive media to attract attention.
+- The use of dynamic displays and interactive media to attract and maintain visitor attention.

-- The importance of a stand’s location within an exhibition.
+- The strategic significance of the stand’s location within the exhibition venue.

 Once the decision to exhibit has been made, designing and constructing the stand will require equal care and attention.